 1 day per month x % of assigned workload

 The part-time faculty member must work a minimum of one (1) quarter in nine (9) quarters (excluding summer) to maintain previously accrued compensable and non-compensable leave under this section.

+The formula for calculating the deduction for sick leave used is: (Contact Hours/Weekly Workload) x 30.